 You can use imagemin if you’re comfortable with command line tools;

-At NitroPack, we also offer adjustable image compression as part of our image optimization features.
+At NitroPack, we also offer adjustable image quality as part of our image optimization stack.

 Also, remember that as your website grows, you’ll likely add more and more images.
 Eventually, you’ll need a tool that optimizes images to your desired level automatically.

 The tricky thing about choosing between image formats is finding a balance between quality and speed.

 High-quality images are heavy but look great.
 Lower-res ones look worse but load faster.